mike10004/csgy6953-fp1/README.md

 ## Introduction

-This codebase includes implementations of transformers for answering crossword clues.
+This codebase implements a transformer model for answering crossword clues.
 Two models may be created and used: a word model that generates a word in response to a clue, and a letter model that generates a sequence of letters in response to a clue.

+A report describing the models, their development, and evaluation is contained in the `report/output` directory.

 The transformer implementation is adapted from https://github.com/chinmayhegde/dl-demos/blob/main/demo07-transformers.ipynb.